Daniel-chw/notepad-minus-minus/README.md

 ---

-Notepad-- is a simple text editor built using C++ and SDL2 which includes features such as saveing and opening files, multiline GUI, running code and a feedback window.
+Notepad-- is a simple text editor built using C++ and SDL2 which includes features such as saving and opening files, multiline GUI, running code and a feedback window.

 # Controls and Hotkeys